 Carrying Out A Clinical Investigation Under MDR

-As part of our ongoing series in advance of the MDR deadline, we are looking at clinical investigations and how they will operate after the MDR has been introduced in May 2020.
+As part of our ongoing MDR series, we are looking at clinical investigations and how they will operate after the MDR has been introduced.
 We have written extensively on the MDR issues and at the end of this article, you can access our range of whitepapers and other articles that look at the changes that the new regulations will bring about.

 The Requirement of a Clinical InvestigationMDR Articles 62-82 and Annex XV cover the requirements of Clinical Investigations.

 Clinical investigations form part of the overall Clinical Evaluation of a device and are required for certain devices classes.

 Class III devices and Implantable devices require a Clinical Investigation – (with exceptions are per Article 61 (4) and (6) )

 Clinical Literature Evaluation is required for all classes of devices under MDR, however, proving equivalence to another device is now much harder to establish under MDR and therefore, clinical evaluation of the literature as the sole source of clinical evidence is much harder to establish and so a Clinical Investigation may also be needed for Class IIa and IIb devices.

 The current MEDDEVs relevant to this area are:

 - 2.7/4 Guidelines on Clinical Investigations – A guide for manufacturers and Notified bodies